allenday/nanostream-dataflow/pubsub_monitor/README.md

 OR you can do it in GUI.

-Variables to be edited for your deployment are all in `app.yaml`.
+2. Localise variables to be edited for your environment, all in `app.yaml`.

+3. Deploy the app on GCP by `cd` to the folder with `app.yaml`, then `gcloud app deploy`.

+4. The website will be publicly accessible and its URL will be the `service` string in `app.yaml`, followed by `-dot-<project-id>.appspot.com`.
+For example, `upload-watcher-dot-nano-stream.appspot.com`

 Original README from GOOGLE: